bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 Their purpose is to ensure that you (or the users of your plugin) do not accidentally break the required logic by shuffling when systems run relative to each other.

 ### Configuring plugins

+When you're creating Bevy apps, you can read, add, remove and configure both systems and resources stored within a plugin that you're using, allowing you to fit it into your app's needs using the standard `HashMap` and `HashSet` APIs.
+The methods shown above (such as `.add_system`) are simply convenience methods that manipulate these public fields.

+Note that each system set that you include requires its own label to allow other plugins to control their order relative to that system set, and allows the central `App` to further configure them as a unit if needed.

 System sets don't store simple `Systems`: instead they store fully configured `SystemDescriptor` objects which store information about when and if the system can run.
 This includes: